-This full-grain leather bag is over-engineered in that it has no breakable parts like magnets, zippers, buttons or snaps and is reinforced with rivets and hidden polyester strapping wherever there is stress.
-It's designed with the fewest and biggest pieces of leather that made sense.
-The reason was to have fewer seams.
+This full-grain leather briefcase is over-engineered in that it has no breakable parts like magnets, zippers, buttons or snaps and is reinforced with rivets and hidden polyester strapping wherever there is stress.
+Leather stretches, but polyester straps do not.
+It's designed with the fewest and biggest pieces of leather that make sense.
+The reason was to have fewer seams because seams are where the bag always starts falling apart.
+Fewer the seams = less chance of the briefcase falling apart.
 And those seams only have 5 stitches per inch so that there is more leather between each hole.
 Holes are really just the beginning of a tear in any leather briefcase.

 Our leather briefcase converts into a laptop backpack with the shoulder strap.
 The side straps can be removed for use as an emergency size 36 belt, tie-down or tourniquet (hopefully you won't need that).
 But on the bag, they are great for holding wet umbrellas and blueprint tubes to the top of the flap.
 There is a hidden flap on the bottom for hiding passports, extra cash, and other secret things.
 The d-rings are designed to strap on blankets, dirty boots and fly rod tubes.
 And just a small detail, but the main strap has a hole all the way at the tip for closing when your laptop bag is really overstuffed.